hpc-carpentry/hpc-carpentry.github.io/pages/members.md

 permalink: "/members/"
 ---

-A Member Organisation is an organisation that has made a financial committment to the growth and sustainability of The Carpentries and is building local capacity for training.
+A Member Organisation is an organisation that has made a financial commitment to the growth and sustainability of The Carpentries and is building local capacity for training.
 See more on [becoming a Member Organisation]({% link pages/membership.md %}).

 ### Platinum Member Organisations